Post-Vacation Depression: Why Coming Home Feels So Hard

 If you miss pills and have unprotected sex, consider emergency contraception and consult your healthcare provider.

-Ortho Tri-Cyclen is FDA-approved to treat moderate acne in women who also want contraception.
-The dosage remains the same as for birth control, but improvements in acne may take several months.
+Ortho Tri-Cyclen is also FDA-approved to treat moderate acne in people who want birth control.
+The dosing schedule is the same as for contraception, with one pill taken daily in the 28-day cycle.

 Adults generally follow the 28-day cycle: one tablet daily for 28 days, with the first 21 tablets containing hormones and the last seven being inactive.
 This regimen balances effectiveness and safety for most women.